 Published at Tuesday, July 17th 2018, 09:00:48 AM.
 Living Room By Axelle Thys.
 Light blue living room.
 Traditional style is often associated with grand spaces, but there‘s no reason why a smaller space can‘t be decorated in an elegant, traditional way.
 This room has very high ceilings but not a lot of floor space, so designer Amanda Carol substituted a coffee table for two stools, used large scale art to balance out the window, and incorporated tall millwork over the mantel to draw the eye upwards.
 The result is a somewhat small space that appears much grander than it really is.

-Published at Sunday, June 24th 2018, 01:12:04 AM by Jana Kearney.
-Living Room.
+Published at Monday, July 16th 2018, 17:32:13 PM.
+Living Room By Hisolda Cox.
 A polished palette.
 The large living room in this DC Design House (Washington, D.C.) exudes elegance with a deftly played palette that keeps all parts of the space in harmony.
 A tasteful mix of icy blue, ivory, yellow, white, and khaki creates the polished look.

 Published at Monday, July 16th 2018, 07:50:55 AM.
 Living Room By Gracia Castellano.
 A room with warmth.
 In New York’s renowned Kips Bay Decorator Showhouse, designer Noel Jeffrey went against trend by allowing the living room’s original dark-stained woodwork to have its say.
 And it is the language of elegance.

 Published at Monday, July 16th 2018, 07:44:46 AM.
 Living Room By Johanna Boesch.
 Whether it´s the arms of a sofa or chair, a demi lune table, or a carved console, there´s a softness to furniture that gives traditional rooms an aura of relaxation.
 In this room from Stratus Group, you can see it in the seating, the light fixtures and the clock.